How Much Is Pet Insurance?

 In our unpredictable world, it’s even more important to protect the ones you love—so you don’t have to make a tough decision down the road.

+When picking the best plan for your furry friend, it’s important to ask yourself both what your pet may need and what you’re ready to pay.
 Don’t want to pay as much for your pet insurance?
 Adjust your coverages and get a lower premium.
 But keep in mind that, while this might save you cash in the short term, it could cause you grief in the long run.
 With less coverage, one accident or illness can leave you to face a difficult, painful financial decision.
 Picking your policy is all about balance.

 It depends on how much co-insurance you opt for.
 Typically, policyholders get 80% co-insurance, which means your insurance pays 80%, and you’re responsible for the other 20% of your pet’s medical expenses.
 But the right co-insurance percentage for you depends on how much you can pay out-of-pocket if you file a claim, and how much you’re willing to pay for your insurance policy itself.
+Keep in mind too that co-insurance payouts are subject to deductibles and coverage limits.
+Deductibles (aka your contribution to the claim) are paid out annually and can either be exhausted in one big claim or met over multiple claims over the course of the year.
+Your claim amount will also need to fall within your annual coverage limit for your co-insurance to kick in.

 Yes, the cost of pet insurance typically increases as your pet ages.
 Older pets are more prone to health issues and chronic conditions, which can lead to higher veterinary costs.
 As a result, we sometimes need to change premium prices to ensure that your pet still gets the same great coverage.
 And remember that filing claims will never result in a rate change to your Lemonade Pet policy.